Best daily deals

 • Pioneer HDJ-CUE1BT: With the flexibility of wired or wireless connectivity, this no-frills set of headphones is oriented toward DJs with articulating ear cups and onboard mics.
 It sells for $99 at Amazon.

-• Sennheiser HD 280 Pro: This pair of headphones attenuates external noise effectively and has a very neutral-leaning frequency response perfect for mixing.
+• Sennheiser HD 280 Pro: This pair of headphones attenuates external noise effectively and has a very neutral-leaning frequency response that is perfect for mixing.
 However, some people find the clamping force of the headband a bit intense.
 Find it for $87 at Amazon.

 • Sennheiser HD 350BT: Not the newest kid on the block, the HD 350BT still offers some ANC and a solid selection of codecs.
 Some folks find the ear cups don’t have enough room to fit properly as over-ears.
 Still, for Sennheiser quality sound, check it out for $86 at Amazon.